 Step 1: Set Up Your Power Center

 The power center is the hub of your automated pool chemical system.
-Depending on the setup, it may either provide power to each component or control all of the features.
+Depending on the setup, it may provide power to each component or control all the features.
 Power centers rarely have large displays built-in, but you can connect them to touch-screen control panels.

 The best place to install a power center is close to your pool and where you want to put the other components, but not somewhere that’s too exposed to the weather.
 Some people build small sheds or storage cabinets for power centers.

 Most power centers have a main control panel, several circuit breakers, and control options to help manage different components.
 A typical power center can handle eight features (or connected components).

 Step 1b: Set Up A Wireless Internet Relay (Optional)

 Power centers and automated pool systems work best through remote control systems, which have better user interfaces and allow you to control your pool systems from anywhere with internet access.
 However, some pools are outside the range of home Wi-Fi systems.

 The easy solution to this is setting up a wireless internet repeater.
 These devices connect to an existing Wi-Fi network and expand its range, transmitting data to and from the original network.
 Alternatively, you can run an ethernet cable from your home to your pool area and set up a wireless router somewhere around there.

 If possible, keep your internet access point in a well-protected area.
 Somewhere inside your house is best, but if that won’t work, put it in a compartment that stays at room temperature throughout the year.

 Step 2: Set Up Your Heating System

 Heating systems keep pools at safe, comfortable temperatures throughout the year.
 As experienced owners know, a well-insulated pool with a proper cover on top is easy to maintain at the right temperature.
 Automating this is one of the best ways to save money because it costs less to maintain a pool’s temperature than to heat it every time you want to use it.